ishanfdo18098/torque-weight-calc/README.md

 1. **Measure your arm length** - Distance from the pivot point (bolt center) to where you'll apply force
 2. **Enter the required torque** - The torque specification (usually in Newton-meters)
-3. **Click Calculate** - The app shows you the weight to apply on your scale
-4. **Apply the force** - Push down on your scale at the measured distance until it reads the calculated weight
+3. **Apply the force** - Push down on your scale at the measured distance until it reads the calculated weight

 ## ⚠️ Safety Notes